 If you don’t find what you’re looking for in the free templates, broaden your search to Shopify’s impressive library of upgraded templates.
 The designs and features are top notch.

 All of Shopify’s templates from the free and paid categories are fully responsive.
 This means they’re optimized to display on mobile devices, which is essential in today’s environment.
-There are billions of mobile phone users in the world and nearly 80% of them made a purchase via their device in the past 6 months.
+There are billions of mobile phone users worldwide, and nearly 80% of them made a purchase via their device in the past six months.
 If you aren’t focusing on the mobile device component, then you simply aren’t focusing on sales.

 Once you’ve found your ideal site template, it’s time to use the drag-and-drop feature to put your online store together.
 Editing is a breeze with Shopify’s builder, so you can add, remove, and rearrange all the best elements.
 It’s always fun to watch your site come to life.

 A word of caution: don’t get carried away with the various site elements.
-It’s not uncommon for even the most well-intentioned entrepreneurs to clutter their online stores with unnecessary elements.
+Even the most well-intentioned entrepreneurs can clutter their online stores with unnecessary elements.
 When customers encounter overfilled sites like this, they often bounce right away.
 Even if they stay and try to make a purchase, the lack of clarity can make it hard for them to do so.

 The Fulfillment: How to Use Shopify for Shipping and Payments